-Genital Herpes is a common sexually transmitted disease (STD) that can be gotten by any sexually active person.
+Genital Herpes is a common sexually transmitted disease (STD) that any sexually active person can get.

 Usually, the herpes virus causes sores that appear on the vaginal area, and/or the anus.

 It can sometimes appear around the mouth.

 Herpes can only be suppressed, but it never goes away.

 It can return, and it is contagious even when there are no visible sores.

 Upon observation, a patient can have from four to seven flare-ups each year.